 Angling is so popular in this region, there’s even a museum dedicated to it: the Northern Ontario Sportfishing Centre in Sioux Narrows—the only facility of its kind in the world.

 Where is Northwest Ontario?

-The largest region in Ontario by far, Northwest Ontario stretches from the Minnesota border and north shore of Lake Superior, west to Manitoba and north to the northernmost point in the province at the saltwater shoreline of Hudson Bay.
+Northwest Ontario stretches from the Minnesota border and north shore of Lake Superior, west to Manitoba and north to the saltwater shoreline of Hudson Bay.

-In the west, Kenora sits on the edge of Lake of the Woods, a legendary interconnected lake system in the area known as Sunset Country.
-Southeast, the city of Thunder Bay is nestled on Lake Superior’s north shore, under the shadow of the fabled Sleeping Giant, part of Superior Country.
+To the west, Kenora sits on the edge of Lake of the Woods, while to the southeast, Thunder Bay lies on Lake Superior’s north shore.

 The region is best explored by car or motorcycle, although regularly scheduled flights operate out of Thunder Bay International Airport.
 For remote locations such as outpost camps, there are boat-in, fly-in and rail-in options.

 You’ll find countless opportunities to fish for walleye, bass, pike, muskie, perch, crappie, whitefish and trout on one of the hundreds of thousands of freshwater lakes and rivers.

 Explore the waterways

 Discover cities, towns and other destinations within this region.

 Add these highlights to your next visit to the region.